tannerwride/dynamic-config-example/README.md

 ## Create a Dynamic Config

 In this example, we will create a dynamic config file that will generate a pipeline.yml file that is a combination of 3 configuration files that exist in our repository.
 This is a basic example of dynamic config that showcases how to generate and then use a dynamically generated config file.

+### Create a New Repository

+- Navigate to your account on GitHub.com
+  - Go to the Repositories tab and then select New